josipursan/ML/Supervised Machine Learning: Regression and Classification/W3/Notes.md

 <br></br>

 ## Simplified cost function for logistic regression
--here we will lay out simpler terms for the loss and cost so that the implementation once we reach grad desc for logistic regression becomes simpler
+-here we will lay out simpler terms for the loss and cost so that the grad desc implementation for logistic regression becomes simpler

 -let's first write down the loss function we figure out in the previous video :